 Domino’s case brought web accessibility to the forefront of everyone’s attention.
 People with disabilities, website owners, and lawyers alike are all waiting for official laws to be passed on the subject; until then, the lawsuits will keep on coming.

-What is certain is that all website owners need to take web accessibility seriously today, and find a solution that protects them as quickly as possible.
+What is certain is that all website owners need to take web accessibility seriously today, and find a solution as quickly as possible.
 If they don’t, they will become a sitting duck in a sea of litigation.
 This, we know for sure.